element-hq/ess-helm/matrix-tools/README.md

 ### TCP Wait

 `tcpwait` is a command line tool that waits until a given port becomes available on a given address.

+### Concat

+`concat` is a command line tool that appends a provided list of files to a target file.
+If the target file does not exist, it will be created as an empty file before being appended to.

 ## Running Tests